Convoys in World War I: Revival

-To cover trade with the neutral Netherlands, the British instituted their first regular convoy on 26 July 1916, from the Hook of Holland to Harwich, a route targeted by the German U-boats based out of Flanders.
+To cover trade with the neutral Netherlands, the British instituted their first regular convoy on 26 July 1916, from the Hook of Holland to Harwich, a route attacked by the German U-boats based in Flanders.
 Only one straggler was lost before the Germans announced unrestricted submarine warfare on 1 February 1917, and only six after that before the war's end despite 1,861 sailings.
 The Holland convoys were sometimes referred to as the "Beef Trip" on account of the large proportion of food transported.
-They were escorted by destroyers of the Harwich Force and, later in the war, by AD Flying Boats based out of Felixstowe.
+They were escorted by destroyers of the Harwich Force and later in the war, by AD Flying Boats from Felixstowe.

 The first convoys to sail after the German announcement were requested by the French Navy, desirous of defending British coal shipments.
 The Royal Navy's first coal convoy crossed the Channel on 10 February.
-These convoys were more weakly escorted, and contained a mixture of both steam-powered ships and sailing ships, as well as escorting aircraft based on the coast.
+These convoys were more weakly escorted, and contained a mixture of steam ships and sailing ships, as well as escorting aircraft based on the coast.
 In all, only 53 ships were lost in 39,352 sailings.
-When shippers from Norway (the "neutral ally") requested convoys in 1916 after a year of very serious losses, but refused to accept the routes chosen by the Admiralty, they were declined.
+When shippers from Norway (the "neutral ally") requested convoys in 1916 after a year of very serious losses but refused to accept the routes chosen by the Admiralty, they were declined.
 After the German proclamation, the Norwegians accepted British demands and informal convoying began in late January or February 1917, but regular convoys did not begin until 29 April.
 That same day, the first coastal convoy left Lerwick in the Shetland Islands, the destination of the Norwegian convoys, for the Humber.
 This was to become a regular route.
-The Norwegian and coastal convoys included airships based out of Scotland (and in the latter case also Yorkshire).
+The Norwegian and coastal convoys included airships based in Scotland (and in the latter case also Yorkshire).

 Although the British War Cabinet proposed convoys in March 1917, the Admiralty still refused.
-It was not until 860334 LT of shipping were lost to U-boats in April (and British Isles grain reserves had dropped to a six-week supply) that the Admiralty approved convoying all shipments coming through the north and south Atlantic.
+It was not until 860334 LT of shipping were lost to U-boats in April (and British Isles grain reserves had dropped to six-week's supply that the Admiralty approved convoying all shipments coming through the north and south Atlantic.
 Rear Admiral Alexander Duff, head of the Antisubmarine Division, suggested it on 26 April, and the First Sea Lord, Admiral John Jellicoe, approved it the next day.
 Escorts were to be composed of obsolete cruisers, armed merchant cruisers and pre-dreadnought battleships for the oceanic portion of the routes, while in the more dangerous waters around Britain they were composed of destroyers.
 Observation balloons, especially kytoons, were used to help spot submarines beneath the surface, the aircraft carrier not then being developed.
 During discussions in March, it was determined that 75 destroyers were needed, but only 43 were available.
 The first experimental convoy of merchant vessels left Gibraltar on 10 May 1917 and arrived at the Downs on 22 May, having been accompanied by the last leg of its journey by a flying boat from the Scillies.